moorepants/me41055/content/pages/schedule.rst

 This is the schedule for the quarter.
 All videos, lecture notes, Jupyter notebooks, and scripts will be added here.
-The weekly topics may be adjusted throughout the course to fit the learning pace, but the homework due dates are fixed. **Check the schedule periodically for updates.**
+The weekly topics may be adjusted throughout the course to fit the learning pace, but the homework due dates will be fixed. **Check the schedule periodically for updates.**

 The basic flow of the course is as follows:

 - Multiple short lecture videos with accompanying lecture notes will be released to YouTube on Fridays, starting the Friday before the first work session.
 URLs to these materials will be posted here in this schedule.
-- Homeworks will be released to Brightspace-Vocareum one week before the Friday they are due.
+- Homeworks will be released to Brightspace-Vocareum one week before they are due.
 - You will have at least one homework work session available for each homework assignment.
 - You should have watched the lecture videos and ideally started the homework